SvetlanaPismenchuk/Numerical-Calculus-Package/README.md

     trapezoidal_error[i] = abs(trap_approx - gint)
     simpson_error[i] = abs(simp_approx - gint)
 ```
  What the plots show

 The experiment produces two plots:

-All methods vs number of subintervals
+# All methods vs number of subintervals

 Left, Right, Trapezoidal, and Simpson errors are plotted on the same figure.

 This shows how accuracy improves as n increases (more subintervals = finer approximation).

-Trapezoidal vs Simpson
+# Trapezoidal vs Simpson

 Only Trapezoidal and Simpson errors are plotted.

 This highlights the two most accurate integration methods and makes it easier to compare them.

 Overall, the plots demonstrate that increasing n generally decreases error, and higher-order methods (especially Simpson’s) typically converge faster than left/right sums.

+# Acknowledgements
+I'd like to acknowledge Dr.Rumpf for his guidance that led me to complete this assignment, and ChatGPT for correcting syntax issues, code, and deepening my understanding of coding integration.